SalahEddin/100-days-of-bass/README.md

 ## Day 008:
 I can play all of the previous riffs with a backing track (not full speed yet), and practiced the octave and the Disco Riff (4 successive octaves).

+## Day 009:
+Practicing the octave intervals.

+## Day 010:
+Read about music theory, and followed some video explanations.
+No bass was played.